Simple set

 In computability theory, a subset of the natural numbers is called simple if it is computably enumerable (c.e.) and co-infinite (i.e. its complement is infinite), but every infinite subset of its complement is not c.e..
 Simple sets are examples of c.e. sets that are not computable.

 Relation to Post's problem

 Simple sets were devised by Emil Leon Post in the search for a non-Turing-complete c.e. set.
 Whether such sets exist is known as Post's problem.
-Post had to prove two things in order to obtain his result: that the simple set A is not computable, and that the K, the halting problem, does not Turing-reduce to A. He succeeded in the first part (which is obvious by definition), but for the other part, he managed only to prove a many-one reduction.
+Post had to prove two things in order to obtain his result: that the simple set A is not computable, and that the K, the halting problem, does not Turing-reduce to A. He succeeded in the first part (which is obvious by definition), but for the other part, he managed only to prove nonexistence of a many-one reduction.

 Post's idea was validated by Friedberg and Muchnik in the 1950s using a novel technique called the priority method.
 They give a construction for a set that is simple (and thus non-computable), but fails to compute the halting problem.